arturonline/docs/Web/Node/Modules.md

 # Modules

-In the Node.js module system, each file is treated as a separate module.
+In the Node module system, each file is treated as a separate module.
 Functions and objects are added to the root of a module by specifying additional properties on the special exports object.
 Variables local to the module will be private.
-In this example, the variable PI is private to circle.js.
+In this example, the variable `PI` is private to `circle.js`.

-On the first line, bar.js loads the module circle.js that is in the same directory as foo.js:
+On the first line, `bar.js` loads the module `circle.js` that is in the same directory as `foo.js`:

 Example:

 ```Javascript
 // circle.js